 I love Boston and on previous visits have walked the Freedom Trail with my kids, visited the New England Aquarium, and explore the North End.
 It wouldn’t be hard to do any of those activities while staying at The Charles – a quick walk over to Harvard Square T stop and you’re about a 15-minute ride from downtown Boston.
 But I’ll admit that we were perfectly happy sticking close to the hotel.
 I think that’s because it felt like a luxurious home away from home.

 Ciao Bambino’s Family Travel Consulting Team can help.
 Request room rates using the Check Availability button on The Charles Hotel’s family-friendly review page in the CB!
 Hotel Collection; the request will go directly to the hotel for the best available pricing and a Ciao Bambino trip planner will follow up to answer questions and provide guidance (a free service).
 Ciao Bambino consultants can also plan full itineraries to Boston that include vetted activity and guide recommendations.
-Request assistance on My Trip Planner.
+Request assistance on our Connect with a Travel Advisor page.

 Mara Gorman is the author of The Family Traveler’s Handbook.
 She also covers her family’s adventures on her website The Mother of all Trips.

 Editor’s Note: The Charles Hotel provided a media rate to give Ciao Bambino the opportunity to review the hotel for families.
 As always, our opinions are our own.
 Photos by Mara Gorman except where noted.

 Best family hotels and things to do in Massachusetts with kids on Ciao Bambino